|

 What is the process of conversion from gigahertz to megahertz units?

-For conversion from gigahertz to megahertz, multiply the number of gigahertz by 1000, since one gigahertz equals 1000 megahertz.
+For conversion from gigahertz to megahertz, multiply the number of gigahertz by 1000 as one gigahertz equals 1000 megahertz.

 This is the standard method used for conversion between these units of frequency and wavelength.